rossthomson89/rossthomson89.github.io/index.markdown

 blogIntro: Welcome to the latest feed!
 Here you will find my latest thoughts, opinions, tutorials and any new projects I've been working on.
 All views and opinions are my own.
 ---

-I'm a full stack Web Developer from Aberdeen (Scotland, UK) specialising in all things front end.
-I build websites for a living and have worked in the creative industry for over 11 years.
+I'm a Web Developer from Aberdeen (Scotland, UK) specialising in all things front end.
+I build websites for a living and have worked in the creative industry for over 13 years.

 I started my career building native and cross-platform mobile apps before transitioning over to Website Development.
 I spend most of my time these days building fully customised CMS's, online stores (e-commerce), landing pages as well as some other cool stuff.